SimonAB/nvim-config/docs/INSTALLATION_GUIDE.md

 ### Linux Support

-This configuration is optimised for macOS but should work on Linux with modifications:
+This configuration is configured for macOS but should work on Linux with modifications:
 - Replace Skim with Zathura or Okular for LaTeX preview
 - Adjust paths in shell scripts
 - Install tools via apt/dnf instead of brew